-Darian is the Head of Drama at Hayesfield Girls’ School in Bath and, when he is not acting, directing, producing or stage managing, his other skills include stage lighting, sound effects and set design and construction.
+Darian is Head of Drama at a school in Bath and, when he is not acting, directing, producing or stage managing, his other skills include stage lighting, sound effects and set design and construction.

 Click here to see images from the Rondo Theatre Company’s production of East by Steven Berkoff with Darian as Mike and Sophie as Sylv.

 Darian Nelson is a suitably menacing Mephistopheles…all dark flowing locks and swirling cape.

 Anne Hipperson studied theatre arts and dance at Middlesex before specialising in the more technical aspects of theatre.
 She has stage-managed and produced a wide range of shows of many styles, including Death and the Maiden, Sisterly Feelings, Death of a Salesman, A Small Family Business, The Dresser, Three Birds Alighting on a Field, Grimm Tales, Insignificance, Blue Remembered Hills, Rosencrantz and Guildenstern Are Dead, Noises Off, The Caretaker, East and The Crucible.
 Anne has also been involved on the technical side for Bath Fringe Festival and various community projects.